angel-mora/web-static-lephucr/content/chatgpt_history/networking-en-cdmx.md

 For more information on upcoming events and networking opportunities, you can check out the [Endeavor México Events page](https://mexico.endeavor.org/events) or keep an eye on **Mexico Tech Week** through its dedicated site【15†source】.

+---

+🙋 **You:**

 Eventos como cócteles del coworking Público o Haab Project, lugares que tengan eventos de networking, incluyendo fondos de inversión y temas de innovación

+---

+🤖 **Assistant:**

 In CDMX, **Público Coworking** frequently organizes events like cocktail gatherings and networking opportunities, especially around topics of innovation and entrepreneurship.
 These events are often great for connecting with like-minded professionals.
 Similarly, **Haab Project** is known for hosting curated experiences, often mixing art and technology, which naturally draws a diverse, creative crowd.